NoodleOfDeath/react-native-screen-time-api/README.md

     alignItems: 'center',
     flexDirection: 'column',
     flexGrow: 1,
+    backgroundColor: 'white',
     gap: 6,
     justifyContent: 'center',
   },
 });

+export default MyApp;
 ```

 ## Contributing

 To contribute feel free to either make a PR or request to be added as a collaborator.
 Once your feature is added you may also add yourself to the Contributors list below.

+To begin development, clone the repository and open `/ScreenTimeExample/ios/ScreenTimeExample.xcworkspace` directory.
+This will open the example project in Xcode.
+You can then run the project in the simulator or on a physical device.

+You can first modify the code under `Pods/Development Pods/ReactNativeScreenTimeAPI` while debugging or tryng to add new features.
+Once you are satisfied with your changes, you will need to copy your files and changes to the `ReactNativeScreenTimeAPI` project under the `Pods` project, then make a RP.

 ## Contributors